 When is the best time to visit Arequipa?

 The weather is best during the dry season from April to June.

 In August, Arequipa celebrates the anniversary of its founding with a month-long celebration that draws a mix of locals, Peruvians, and international travelers.
 Hotels can book up quickly, so be sure to make your plans well in advance.

 As with any of Peru’s mountain destinations, the key to packing for Arequipa is to plan to dress in layers.
 Morning are cold and you’ll want to start the day with outer layers than you can remove as the day warms up.

 Is it possible to climb Misti Volcano?

 Many tour companies organize 1-3 day climbs to nearby volcanoes, including Misti.
-Summiting the 5,825-meter peak of El Misti is not technically difficult.
-The biggest challenges are the altitude and sandy footing along the way.
+Summiting the 5,825-meter peak of El Misti is not technically difficult but the high altitude and sandy footing along the way makes it a challenge.
 Other options include Chachani (6,075m), Hualca Hualca (6,025m), Ampato (6,380m), and Coropuna (6,425 m; the highest volcano near Arequipa and the third tallest peak in Peru).
 The best time for mountain climbing near Arequipa is from July to September.